microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 #### If you are running on a non-Windows OS

-Replace `DIRECTORY` below with the base directory of the training material.
+:stop_sign: Replace `DIRECTORY` below with the base directory of the training material (this is the same as the directory as Git created when you checked it out from GitHub).

 And execute the command line: